miloserdev/openbmc/poky/documentation/overview-manual/yp-intro.rst

    arbitrarily include packages.

--  *License Manifest:* The Yocto Project provides a :ref:`license manifest <dev-manual/licenses:maintaining open source license compliance during your product's lifecycle>` for review by people who need to track the use of open source licenses (e.g. legal teams).
+-  *License Manifest:* The Yocto Project provides a :ref:`license manifest <dev-manual/common-tasks:maintaining open source license compliance during your product's lifecycle>` for review by people who need to track the use of open source licenses (e.g. legal teams).

 Challenges
 ----------

-Here are challenges you might encounter when developing using the Yocto Project:
+The following list presents challenges you might encounter when developing using the Yocto Project:

 -  *Steep Learning Curve:* The Yocto Project has a steep learning curve and has many different ways to accomplish similar tasks.
-It can be difficult to choose between such ways.
+It can be difficult to choose how to proceed when varying methods exist by which to accomplish a given task.

 -  *Understanding What Changes You Need to Make For Your Design Requires Some Research:* Beyond the simple tutorial stage, understanding what